BadrChoubai/BadrChoubai/README.md

 **Some opinions I have:**

 - I'm not a fan of working remotely, I think it's lonely and makes relationships feel transactional.
-- We should tax the rich.
-Financially, but, Socially as well—they should feel pressured to take better actions.
+- We should tax the rich—financially and socially.
+They should feel the pressure to act more responsibly.

 ---